Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 ## 1. Introduction to Gradient-Based Learning in Neural Networks

 In the realm of neural networks, the process of learning is fundamentally an optimization problem.
 The network aims to minimize a cost function, which quantifies the discrepancy between the network's predictions and the actual target values.
-The primary tool for this optimization is gradient descent, which relies on computing the gradients of the cost function with respect to the network's parameters (weights and biases).
+The primary tool for this optimization is gradient descent, which relies on computing the gradients of the cost function with respect to the network's parameters (weights_matrix and biases).

 The backpropagation algorithm, which efficiently computes these gradients, is built upon the chain rule of calculus.
 This section will delve into the mathematical foundations of this process, deriving the key equations that drive learning in neural networks.